patbi/Thenavigo_Handbook/README.md

 I am an engineer in cybersecurity and network solutions, web developer, and project manager currently living in Cameroon.
 My interests range from technology to entrepreneurship.
 I am also interested in web development, innovation, and programming.

+💬💻 I am a freelance web developer who from the client's need makes a prototype that is tested, validated and delivered.
+I have done and am doing missions as a consultant in a local accounting firm.

+📚 My project, Thenavigo: is an online question and answer community.
+It is built in a conscientious atmosphere, connecting elites from all sectors.
+They share their expertise, experience and knowledge on a variety of topics, is for anyone working for themselves, but also for any everyday learner.
+It is highly valued by our beta testers with whom we are building and will build over time.
+It is available now: http://thenavigo.com

+🎙 I host our Youtube channel Thenavigo on all things new technologies.
+I talk about the technologies I use on a daily basis in my weekly publications.
+I present my work, my challenges and my successes.

+💌 I write the newsletter called, Thenavigo, about the ups and downs of working for yourself.

 #### Venture Capital Firms

 We're fortunate to have the financial support from the following (repeat!) venture firms: